 Instant Boat Shipping Quotes From Movewheels

 However, before the fun of sailing actually begins, some work needs to be done in order to bring your vessel to the destination point.
-The procedure of shipping a boat greatly differs from regular car shipping because there is totally different logistics required for both loading and transporting the boat.
+The procedure of shipping a boat greatly differs from regular car shipping because there are totally different logistics required for both loading and transporting the boat.

 An important determinant of boat shipping process and cost is the type of vessel you are relocating.
 It doesn’t matter if it’s a boat for cruising, fishing or watersports as the key criteria for shipping is the size.
 All kinds of boats can be split into 2 categories based on their size: